Publishers warm to e-books on their own terms

 "We're just at the beginning of the curve," Nourry said.

-Publishers have reached a kind of peace for now in their often stormy relationships with Internet giants like Amazon and Google, who were largely responsible for bringing the digital revolution to the world of books.
+Publishers have reached a kind of peace for now in their often stormy relationships with Internet giants like Amazon and Google (GOOG.O), who were largely responsible for bringing the digital revolution to the world of books.

 Google enraged publishers and authors in 2004 with a controversial book-scanning project it billed as an effort to make the content of the world's libraries available to all but was seen by opponents as intellectual property theft.